-- Change engine oil and filter (or every 3 months, whichever occurs first).
-An Emission Control Service. - Rotate tires.
+- Inspect fuel tank, cap and lines for damage or leaks.
+Inspect fuel cap gasket for any damage.
+Replace parts as needed.
+An Emission Control Service.
+(See footnote+.) - Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
+(See footnote +.)